 Another geologic hazard is from volcanic events.
 The Philippine has about 220 volcanoes (PHIVOLCS).
 Of these, 22 have been recorded in history to have erupted, and five are considered to be the most active namely: Taal, Mayon, Bulusan, Canlaon and Hibok-Hibok.
 Volcanic hazards from volcanic activity and eruption include lava flow, debris flow, pyroclastic flow, debris avalanche, lahar, bombs and ballistics projectiles, ash fall, volcanic gases emission, flooding and volcanic quakes.
 This may cause health problems since ash fall may contaminate water sources and also cause respiratory illnesses.
-As shown in Figure 2-9, the project site has low risk to volcanic eruptions.
+As shown in Figure 2-9, the Province of Batangas medium risk to volcanic eruptions due to the presence of Taal Volcano.